brodieG/aammrtf/README.md

 $ git diff --no-index tests/test-add.Rout*  # assuming a .Rout.save exists
 ```

+This is not exactly the same as what `R CMD check` does, but in most cases
+should suffice.

 ### Extra Features

 The `"_helper"` subfolder contains some additional functions that can be sourced
 from within test files.

+* "objects.R": to facilate storing reference output as "rds" or "txt" files.
+* "mock.R": for basic mocking functionality.

+You can copy the `"_helper"` subfolder into your project and source the files
+therein from the test files that require the functionality.

 ## Why?
 Does It Work In Practice?